Dog walker scheme

 We will send out quarterly newsletters via e-mail about relevant issues and updates to registered Dog Walkers and you can also contact us for advice.

-The current fee for 2021/22 is £90 to apply to be approved for 2 years.
-If you are already registered as a Kennels or Home Boarder or Dog Day care with Wiltshire Council, the fee is reduced to £75 for 2 years.
+Usual fees for 2023/24 is £90 to apply to be approved for 2 years.
+If you are already registered as a Kennels or Home Boarder or Dog Day care with Wiltshire Council, the fee is reduced to £80 for 2 years.

 If you are a Dog Walker and would like to be registered with us, read through the code of conduct to make sure that can adhere to the conditions and then complete the application form, supply the required documentation and e-mail this to us at email@example.com.